 The actual costs of labour and sub-trades are usually fairly similar with either process.
 Volume builders can make some savings with bulk purchases, but the major difference in price comes down to the quality & cost of fittings and finishes, as well as the cost of materials for more adventurous designs.

-Comparing a basic project home to a similarly-sized custom designed home may appear much more economical at first glance, but if you are looking to modify it to complement your lifestyle it becomes comparable to a custom home.
-If you are looking for a place to live with minimal build cost as your primary concern, a project house will likely be cheaper, provided you make minimal changes.
-If you are likely to customise your house to suit your lifestyle an architecturally designed house will have a similar build cost.
+Comparing a basic project home to a similarly-sized custom designed home may appear much more economical at first glance, but if you are looking to modify it to complement your lifestyle it becomes more comparable to a custom home.
+If you are looking for a place to live with minimal build cost as your primary concern, a project home will likely be cheaper, provided you make minimal changes.
+If you are likely to customise your house to suit your lifestyle an architecturally designed house may have a similar build cost.
 If you have specific requirements in mind, a custom home can often be cheaper to build.

 The cost of living in a house is a substantial expense which will vary greatly depending on your design.
 It should also be considered before spending hundreds of thousands of dollars constructing a new home.